Ruddernation-Designs/Tinychat-Directory/readme.txt

-=== Tinychat Directory (Coming Soon!) ===
+=== Tinychat Directory (depreciated!)===

 Contributors: ruddernationdesigns
 Donate link: https://www.paypal.me/RuddernationDesigns
 Tags: Tinychat room spy, Tinychat, chat, room spy, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat, Ruddernation, Ruddernation Designs
-Requires at least: 4.6
+Requires at least: 5.0
-Tested up to: 5.2
+Tested up to: 5.4
-Stable tag: 1.2.1
+Stable tag: 1.2.4
 License: MIT
 License URI: https://opensource.org/licenses/MIT

 == Description ==

-This currently being created, You can get involved with it on GitHub, https://github.com/Tinychat/Tinychat-Directory/issues/1 Allows you to check who is in a TinyChat room and who is on Video/Audio, This will show everyone that is online and on a camera, it also shows the rooms details.
+* Due to unforeseen circumstances I've decided to discontinue this plugin, This is still available on https://www.tinychat.cf/directory

 == Installation ==

-This will automatically create the page and install the short code with link *domain name/tcroomspy*, If it does not then please read below.
+* This will automatically create the page and install the short code with link *domain name/tcroomspy*, If it does not then please read below.

-Simply use shortcode [rndtc_room_spy_page] in a page and publish.
+* Simply use shortcode [rndtc_room_spy_page] in a page and publish.

-* `New version` Now shows all room data you would really need, Name, Biography, Last active, location and website.

 == Notes ==